Metacor/Minecraft-Speedrun-Guide/readme.md

 *Optionally*
-* Village Start: if: close Lava Lake | completable Ruined Portal | Blacksmith, with 10+ Obsidian
+* Village Start, if: close Lava Lake | completable Ruined Portal | Blacksmith, with 10+ Obsidian
 	* if >= 7 Iron (Blacksmith + Golem): Iron Pickaxe + Bucket + Flint and Steel
 		* *optionally, if 4+ Iron from the Blacksmith: skip the Golem → skip the Iron Pickaxe → get lucky*
 	* if 4-6 Iron: Skip the Iron Pickaxe, hopefully get lucky with Iron from Bastion Chests